LiamFricker/chessproject/README.md

 This is the final version of the chess software.
 For installation, type "make".
 For more detailed instructions on installation and the program, please refer to the software specification and user manual.
-IT IS RECOMMENDED THAT YOU DO NOT RUN GUI IN THIS VERSION OF THE CODE.
-After running make all or make clean all test, please select "0" for NO GUI.
+After running make all or make clean all test.